Draft agreements have been published which, if ratified, should allow for a continued free flow...

 - It should be noted that in the latter circumstances, the employer will not have any indication from the employee or ACAS that a claim might be made against them as ACAS will not notify the employer without the employee’s consent and will not issue a copy of the certificate to the employer.

-- If both parties are willing to attempt conciliation, they will have one calendar month to try and conciliate.
-This period can be extended by up to 14 days with the consent of both parties and if settlement is deemed by ACAS to be realistic.
-During the period of attempted conciliation the employee’s three-month deadline to submit their tribunal claim is suspended.
+- If both parties are willing to attempt conciliation, they will have six weeks to try and conciliate.
+During the period of attempted conciliation, the employee’s three-month deadline to submit their tribunal claim is suspended.

 - It is important that the opportunity to conciliate is not ignored or missed as it could potentially save the employer a lot of time and money if they are able to settle the matter quickly rather than having to defend a claim.
 Even if settlement is not possible through early conciliation, the parties may be able to continue the discussions and seek settlement before the hearing.